ulusata/Novatron-FRC-10202/README.md

-# IronStags
+# NOVATRON
-Welcome to the FRC Robot Project repository!
+Welcome to the FRC Novatron Robotics Team repository!
 This repository houses the codebase for our team's robot, developed for the FIRST Robotics Competition (FRC).
 Our goal is to create a robust, efficient, and innovative robot that excels in the challenges presented during the competition season.

 ## Repository Structure
 * _**/src:**_ Contains the main robot code and unit tests.